dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **ATTENTION:** There is currently no tokens V2 environment API so we will use the V1 API.
 In the future we will migrate this guide to V2 when it becomes available.

-Lets have a look at the configuration of this request so we can understand what will happen when we execute it.
+Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the environment v1 API endpoint tokens.
 This is different than the previous endpoints as this is now and environment endpoint where we have previously used cluster endpoints.
 Environment endpoints apply specifically to the specified environment.
 You will notice in the url we are now specifing an environment in the parameter \{\{envID\}\}, this was extracted from the response when the create environmet request was executed.

-By making a request to this API enpoint we will create a new API token on our new environment with the rights to download the OneAgent Installer.
+By making a request to this API endpoint we will create a new API token on our new environment with the rights to download the OneAgent Installer.
 For security we will set the token to expire in 4 hours.
 This means you need to create youe ec2 instance within this time.

 **Headers**